 For any student or staff with a positive COVID-19 test result, MCPS will closely follow the guidance from the Missoula City-County Health Department (MCCHD).
-This includes being isolated at home until there has been 24 hours with no fever without the use of fever-reducing medications AND at least 10 days since the symptoms first appeared AND all symptoms have improved.
+This includes being isolated at home until there has been 24 with no symptoms AND 10 days since the last symptom.
 MCCHD will monitor the individual and release them to return to school.